blackmidiuser/Zenith-3-Beta/README.md

 Zenith 3 beta build by khang06.

 Welcome to Zenith 3!
-This is currently an unfinished build and they will not work on it, but here is the unfinished build
+This is currently an unfinished build and they will not work on it, but here is the unfinished build.

+PLUGINS:
+Flat
+MAMPlayer
+MIDITrail++
+PFA
+Textured
+PLUGINS (not included)
+Scripted
+Original

+Credits to:
+khang06
+Arduano
+null7272
+Others!

+Credits to khang06.
+Licensed on GNU Public License 2.0.